 Annually, the Committee outlines areas for consideration in the following year's internal audit work programme.
-Some key areas for review in 2023 include the IT infrastructure, Consumer Duty and vulnerable customers, and operational resilience.
+Some key areas for review in 2024 include prudential risk, vulnerable customers, payment operations, arrears management and payroll.

 During the year the Committee carried out a review of the effectiveness of the internal audit function provided by PwC LLP and concluded that the services supplied operated in line with the agreed plan, delivering appropriate assurance on the Society's operations.
 The review determined that PwC LLP provided an effective internal audit service to the Society.